 In two steps Stiles had his arms around Derek’s neck, hands in his hair, their bodies pressed together.
 Derek’s arms went tight around him, and they held each other close.

 “Hey,” Stiles said, muffled against his shoulder.
 He turned his lips into Derek’s neck, pressed a kiss there as Derek's hand slid slowly up and down his back.
 “Hi.”
-He pulled back just far enough to bump their noses together and smile, and Derek caught his lips in a kiss, kissed him slow and deep and perfect.
+He pulled back just far enough to bump their noses together and smile, and Derek caught his lips in a kiss, made it slow and deep and perfect.

 Derek’s voice was warm and rough when they finally came up for air.
 “Hi, Stiles,” he said.
 “Welcome home.”